 Victims of sex trafficking and commercial sexual exploitation are intensely manipulated and coerced by pimps and traffickers to believe that they are willing participants in their own exploitation and worthless beyond their role as a money generating commodity.

-The average age of entrance to prostitution is
+The average age of entrance to the commercial sex industry is

 are victims of childhood sexual molestation